JavidGlyv/JavidGlyv/README.md

 I believe that one should not have a fixed technology stack, but should always respond to the needs and problems of the customer.
 Below is just an excerpt and my favorite technologies in machine learning and non-ML frameworks.

 **🤖 Machine Learning**
-Scikit-Learn, Python, Pandas, Numpy, Seaborn
+Scikit-Learn, Python, Pandas, Numpy, Seaborn, SQLAlchemy

 **🏗️ Non-ML Frameworks**
+Web:
-C#, Asp.Net Core, Vue, Angular,
+* C#, Asp.Net Core, Vue, Angular
+Container:
+* Docker
+Database:
+* SQL - MsSql/SQLite

 <!--